ARCHER2-HPC/archer2-docs/user-guide/dev-environment.rst

 Using static linking/libraries
 -------------------------------

-By default, executables on Cirrus are built using shared/dynamic libraries (that is, libraries which are loaded at run-time as and when needed by the application) when using the wrapper scripts.
+By default, executables on ARCHER2 are built using shared/dynamic libraries (that is, libraries which are loaded at run-time as and when needed by the application) when using the wrapper scripts.